muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 such a construction of a ‘Turkish’ identity through inclusion and exclusion of particular events (Çağ aptay, 2006).
 There was no self-perceived ‘Turkish nation’ before the nineteenth century.
-The broader inten- tional and unintentional process of creating a Turkish identity started indeed with the late Ottoman empire, and the emergence of reformist and nationalist groups in the Empire (such as the Young Ottomans in the last nineteenth century or the Young Turks
+The broader intentional and unintentional process of creating a Turkish identity started indeed with the late Ottoman empire, and the emergence of reformist and nationalist groups in the Empire (such as the Young Ottomans in the last nineteenth century or the Young Turks